RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BU27034/README.md

 ## Linux

 The ROHM Finland SWDC is creating an IIO driver in collaboration with the Linux kernel community.
-Driver is currently being reviewed by the kernel community.
-Patch series v6 can be found from [lore.kernel.org](https://lore.kernel.org/all/cover.1679915278.git.mazziesaccount@gmail.com/).
-Please note that this is likely not the final version and will not be maintained.
-Stay tuned for the information updates regarding the driver upstreaming process for availability of community supported driver.
+Early driver version is merged to the upstream [IIO repository](https://git.kernel.org/pub/scm/linux/kernel/git/jic23/iio.git/log/?h=togreg) 'togreg' branch for testing and integration.